 I was asked about my dinner prep strategies during an interview last week, and I had to confess: I don’t give much thought to meal planning.

 I’m not proud of it.
 I often wish I were more like the marvelous Melissa Joulwan, whose ingenious Weekly Cookup and Hot Plates concepts in her cookbook, Well Fed, make meal preparation a breeze.
 Or like Tammy Credicott, whose new book, Make Ahead Paleo, just arrived in the mail yesterday.
 If I really had my act together, I might even try cooking all my meals a full month in advance, à la Tricia Callahan of Once A Month Meals.
+(Update: You gotta check out Real Plans if you want to experience customizable meal planning at it’s finest!)

 Sadly, I’m a shambling mess when it comes to meal prep, and there are days when I’m tempted to go foraging for a carnitas salad bowl with extra guacamole at Chipotle instead of turning on the stove.
 After all, meals are the one thing that can be easily and cheaply outsourced…